React Image Sizes Attribute for Fast eCommerce

 Illustration of a person holding a laptop and a person holding a picture of cat

 Images are crucial for frontend performance.
 Responsive images with srcset is a good start.
-If you have many and large images consider lazy load them, soon we get native HTML lazyload in our favorite browser also.
-When we wrote about srcset we mentioned the sizes attribute, but not the importance of using this attribute so the browser loads the properly sized image.
+If you have many and large images, consider lazy loading them.
+Soon, we get native HTML lazyload in our favorite browser also.
+When we wrote about srcset, we mentioned the sizes attribute, but not the importance of using this attribute so the browser loads the properly-sized image.

 Let’s dig in.